zajacpiotr/tabataTimer/README.md

 * tabataTimer
 main part of app, we can set time for workout, rest time and numbers of intervals,
 * calendar
-this part contains:
-* calendar on which mark days when You trained and day actual weight,
-* graph on which show weight,
+this part contains: calendar on which mark days when You trained and day actual weight, graph on which show weight.

 Enjoy
 Autor:
 Zając Piotr